usafa-astro-331/astro-331-2024-spring/labs/lab_04b_attitude_control/README.md

 ## Post-lab data analysis

-Use your measured mass properties and the provided max speed/acceleration data to determine reaction wheel torque.
+Use your measured mass properties and the provided max speed/acceleration (`max_speed.csv`) data to determine reaction wheel torque.

 Use your recorded attitude data to determine the MOI of the entire FlatSAT assembly.
 Do this with the wheel speed data and IMU data immediately before and after the wheel turned off.

 Include graphs of IMU data (magnetometer AND rate gyro) in your final report.